kevinwshin/French-House-Manual/README.md

 This jobs spans for multiple days of the week.
 This means that you should look after these areas every day.
 If the Labor Czar finds them dirty, you will be asked to tidy up.

-### Trash / Recycling (1 Hour)
+### Trash/Recycling (1 Hour)
 - Arrange containers so that they are easily available to all housemates.
 - Trash comes every Friday morning.
 Bring bins to back door after trash has been collected.
 - Empty inside recycling bins, large item recycling bin and newspaper stack into rolling bins every Wednesday or more frequently if necessary.
 - Hose out and clean inside recycling bins so that they do not stink and attract roaches.
 - Make sure rolling bins are available to be picked up on city-assigned recycling day.
     - (Call 311 same day if they miss our bins)
     - If you miss pick-up, take care of recycling yourself.
-Ecology Austin is open from 9-5 every day except major holidays and is located at 9thand I-35.
+Ecology Austin is open from 9-5 every day except major holidays and is located at 9th and I-35.
 - Bring rolling bins in on the same day that they are emptied by the city.
 - All recyclables must be rinsed out before thrown into the bins.
 It is your job to enforce this and fuss at housemates at meetings for not doing so.
 Recycling plants do not clean what they receive and therefore throw anything away that is dirty.
 Clean recycling also keeps roaches and stinking bins at bay.
 Remove bottle caps from plastic bottles as they are not recycled.
 - Keep back alley clean.
 The city can fine us for having a mess back there.